mihirshah2005/tp/docs/UserGuide.md

      * Both the phone and email are default values, or
      * The phone numbers are the same (and not default), or
      * The email addresses are the same (and not default).
-   * Practical effect: same person with same contact info ⇒ duplicate; same name but different phone/email - allowed.
+   * Practical effect: same person with same contact info ⇒ duplicate; same name but different phone and email - allowed.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**<br>
-If you legitimately manage two people with the same normalized name, make sure their phone or email differs.
+If you legitimately manage two people with the same normalized name, make sure their phone and email differs.
 </div>

 </div>